Report of the Portfolio Committee on Public Works on its oversight visit

 The mandate of the Committee is guided by the Rules of Parliament promulgated in terms of the Constitution to play an oversight role over the Ministry, the Department of Public Works and its entities.
 The Committee exercises its monitoring role to contribute towards the improvement of the quality of life of all South Africans.
 It scrutinises legislation and other policies that impact on the sphere of public works and facilitates interdepartmental and intergovernmental relations between all spheres of government.
-In doing oversight, the Committee is sensitive to provincial interests at the national level and at all times endeavours to understand international best practise relevant to its field of jurisdiction to serve all South Africans to its best.
+In doing oversight, the Committee is sensitive to provincial interests at the national level and at all times endeavours to understand international best practices relevant to its field of jurisdiction to serve all South Africans to its best.

 The EPWP II reports from the NDPW on the incentive grant payments to municipalities prompted the visit.
 The Committee was on a fact-finding mission to verify whether:

-a) Technical assistance was given to the municipalities
+a) technical assistance was given to the municipalities;

-b) Data capturers were dispatched to all provinces by the NDPW, and
+b) data capturers were dispatched to all provinces by the NDPW; and

-c) The plans to extend the scope of the Government Immovable Asset Management Act, Act No.19 of 2007 to cover local government could be implemented in this period until 2014.
+c) the plans to extend the scope of the Government Immovable Asset Management Act, Act No.19 of 2007, to cover local government could be implemented in this period until 2014.

-Development Trust (IDT), Agrèment South Africa (ASA)
+Board (CIDB), Independent Development Trust (IDT), Agrèment

 2. Summary of the Report